TMJ Treatment – Norman, OK

 - Ear pain or ringing.

 There are various factors that can contribute to a TMJ disorder, like arthritis or a past injury.
 It can also be caused by a poorly aligned bite or a bad habit of grinding and clenching the teeth.
 Your dentist will identify the cause to create a customized treatment plan.
-In some cases, your TMJ therapy might be combined with other treatments to address the underlying cause of the disorder, like improving your bite or relieving stress.
+In some cases, your TMJ treatment might be combined with other treatments to address the underlying cause of the disorder, like improving your bite or relieving stress.

-How can stress affect TMJ Disorders?
+How can stress affect TMJ disorders?

 High stress levels and TMJ disorders often go hand in hand.
 Stress is known to cause teeth grinding and clenching, also known as bruxism.
 The bad habit not only puts unnecessary pressure on your teeth but also your joints.
 This can cause the muscles and structures of your jaw to become irritated and inflamed, which can cause your symptoms to worsen.